 - To exceed our known levels of cognitive ability: to push the boundaries of learning by examining a specific subject in much more depth than usual.

 A few tips for generating the flow state in your participants:

 - Divide big tasks into small ones: Create sub-goals and build a step-by-step path to provide a successful route to the end goal

 - Breathe, detach yourself from your emotions: offer break sequences, let participants move forward at their own pace, support them with well-being tips during the activity

-- Do not put learners in difficult situations, but require them to make an effort: perform tasks they are not used to, but don’t set the bar too high
+- Don’t put learners in difficult situations, but ask them to make an effort: perform tasks they’re not used to, but don’t set the bar too high

 - Opt for individual exercises where possible: to challenge participants’ own abilities and share with a group

-All these tips will allow you to get the most from your digital training and help your learners to focus.
+All these tips will help you get the most from your digital training and help your learners focus.
 Over to you!